MadalinaCodes/AutomationTesting.Selenium.Py.PyCharm/README.md

-The scope of this project is to test the some features from the https://demoqa.com/ site with the help of test scenarios.
+The scope of this project is to test some features from the https://demoqa.com/ site with the help of test scenarios.

 > Prerequisites